hseager/you-are-merlin/README.md

 - Rewards (gold) and trade
 - Mini bosses for dungeons
 - Dungeon difficulty, more battles = better reward
+- More types of encounters like puzzles and riddles etc
+    - Choice encounter with reward or damage
 - Require key for main boss

 #### later